Dana Air Flight 0992: Crash

-The aircraft lost its thrust power and became nearer to the ground.
-The crew then applied stabilizer trim several times as they tried to avoid obstacles and buildings ahead of them, but their attempts were useless.
+The aircraft lost its thrust power and descended closer to the ground.
+The crew then applied stabilizer trim several times as they tried to avoid obstacles and buildings ahead of them, but they failed to arrest the descent.
 The aircraft lost altitude rapidly and the altitude warning sounded until the end of the recording.

 The MD-83 crashed in the densely-populated Iju-Ishaga neighbourhood near the airport.
-It first impacted a two storey Power Holding Company of Nigeria building with its right wing and later struck multiple trees and three other buildings.
+It first impacted a two-storey Power Holding Company of Nigeria building with its right wing and later struck multiple trees and three other buildings.
 The aircraft then exploded and burst into flames.
 Fire then spread throughout the neighbourhood.
 One of the impacted buildings was an uncompleted building that had been storing flammable liquids in preparation for its intended use as a press building, increasing the fire.
 Many residents initially mistook the explosion that had been caused by the crash as an attack by Nigerian terrorist group Boko Haram.

 The crash scene became chaotic, with Nigeria's The Sun reporting that thousands of Lagos residents attempted to approach the site.
 Crowds attempted to bring water hoses to the site while soldiers attempted to disperse onlookers with punches and rubber whips.
 The onlookers then threw stones at the soldiers in retaliation.
 Water for firefighting was scarce for several hours due to the city's shortage of fire trucks, and civilians attempted to fight the fire by hand with water from plastic buckets.
 Water trucks commandeered from nearby construction projects had difficulties reaching the site due to the narrow roads.